NoblisDemo/myCabinet/README.md

 * Check for code style consistency with Codenarc.
 * Build and deploy the application to our [(XNICC) environment](evidence/j_myHealthAlerts_Prototype_Deployment_Provider.pdf) for testing

-While Noblis often typically employs various coding practices such as test driven development (TDD) and hybrid branching strategies with validated merging.
+While Noblis typically employs various coding practices such as test driven development (TDD) and hybrid branching strategies with validated merging.
 Given the size of the development team, and short development cycle, the team largely took a “develop the mainline” approach with respect to branching.
 Additionally, understanding that TDD leads to lower maintenance costs in the long run, there is an upfront cost in terms of the pace of productivity.
 As such we focused primarily on writing targeted unit tests covering critical functionality to maintain cost control while allowing for the successful deployment of a minimum viable product (MVP) to validate with end-users.

 Noblis is experienced with maintaining multiple environments (dev, staging, production) typically associated with the Continuous Delivery (CD) aspect of software development.
 In this instance, we elected to maintained development and production environments with Jenkins pushing each successful new build to production where the application would run in a Docker container within a host provided by our XNICC IaaS.
 With each successful build, interactive testers could iteratively test newly available functionality, bug fixes, and system usability.
 In order to have an up-to-date picture of security vulnerabilities and associated risks, the deployment target was periodically scanned with acunetix.
 This generated detailed [web application security reports](evidence/n_myHealth_Alerts_Risk_Assessment_Security_Scans.pdf).